-Within the scope of the new partnership, MPP2030 focuses on fostering research in four strategic areas: Climate Science & Climate Change, Earth Systems: Oceans to Near Space, Digital Transformation in Manufacturing, and Sustainable Cities, all of which include data science-intensive approaches and methodologies.
+Within the scope of the new partnership, MPP2030 focuses on developing research in four strategic areas: Climate Science & Climate Change, Earth Systems: Oceans to Near Space, Digital Transformation in Manufacturing, and Sustainable Cities—all of which include data science intensive approaches and methodologies.

 The Mission of MPP2030 is to foster collaborative research between MIT and Portuguese universities, research institutes, laboratories and companies, and to increase critical mass in Portugal, aiming at targeting innovative high-impact ideas and research projects with the full potential to address complex challenges that our society and humanity is currently facing.
 With expected global impact, MPP2030 will be contributing particularly to strengthening the Portuguese academic and industrial ecosystem, based on fundamental and applied research to create technological solutions that might build a more sustainable environment, economy, and ultimately, society.